1943 Auckland Rugby League season: Stormont Shield final

 The Stormont Shield final was played in heavy rain, with Manukau coming out on top 12–9 to win the Stormont Shield for the 3rd consecutive season.
 The score had been 0–0 at halftime before Manukau scored 7 points.
 City responded with 3 tries to take a 9–7 lead before a Manukau backline break with 4 minutes to go saw Tumata pass to Jack Hemi who cut past Robert Salaia and then “beat Warwick Clarke badly to score the winning try”.
+Bert Leatherbarrow made his first appearance for City after transferring from Mount Albert.
+He had scored 27 points for Mount Albert in six games to start the season before suffering from rheumatism which led to a court case with his employer.
+He missed fourteen games before reappearing in a City jersey.

 Top try scorers and point scorers

 The try and point scoring lists were compiled from Fox Memorial, Roope Rooster, Phelan Shield, and Stormont Shield matches.
 Ron McGregor was in his second season for Richmond and led all try scorers with 14.
-Jim Murray, the prolific try scorer for Manukau was 2 tries behind him, while a number of players finished the season with 8 or 9.
+Joe Murray, the prolific try scorer for Manukau was 2 tries behind him, while a number of players finished the season with 8 or 9.
 Basil Cranch (Mt Albert) finished with the most points, with 90.
 He was one ahead of Alan Donovan (City) who had also finished 2nd in 1942.
 Jack Hemi scored 49 points but had joined Manukau midway through the season.
 He now had over 700 points for Manukau in all games through 8 seasons.